khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 1. `increment` which returns a new `Clock` with an incremented timestamp
 2. `timestamp` to return the timestamp value of a `Clock`

-> Full implementation can be accessed [here](https://github.com/khairihafsham/journal-projects/tree/main/lamport-timestamp) and each modules have names in the first line that corresponds to a file in the repository
+> Full implementation can be accessed [here](https://github.com/khairihafsham/journal-projects/tree/main/lamport-timestamp) and each modules have a name in the first line that corresponds to a file in the repository

 ```elixir
 # clock.ex